 The Master's course finishes with the Master Thesis.
 Students choose and shape the topic in close contact with their supervisor, which should start as early as possible.
 There is a vast range of topics on which students can do research: ethics, applied ethics, anthropology, social philosophy, philosophy of politics, history of philosophy, philosophy of religion, philosophy of God, Russian philosophy, metaphysics, philosophy of science, philosophy of nature, logic and many others.
 If you already have a Master's thesis project and wonder if we can support you, do not hesitate to contact us.

-On-line recruitment is open until 05.07.2019, 12:00 CEST (Warsaw time).
+On-line recruitment is from 12.08.2019 to 13.09.2019 12:00 CEST (Warsaw time).
 Click here to go to the recruitment webpage.
 The process is quite complicated therefore we recommend to start it as soon as possible.
 For technical support please contact: email@example.com

 Foreign candidates should contact Recruitment Office at firstname.lastname@example.org in order to receive detailed information related to their particular situation.

 Please note, that you will need to upload a scan of your diploma (including the supplement).
 Diplomas from abroad require apostille/legalization.
 All documents must be translated into Polish by a sworn translator.

 The list of accepted candidates will be published on 18.09.2019, 3:00 PM.